AbjectPermanence/SimpsonsDominanceIndex/README.md

 # SimpsonsDominanceIndex
-Welcome to my first submit!
+Welcome to my first commit!
 Just a short script for R to find the Simpson's Dominance Index of a population.